01 of 08

 7 Essential Design Elements for a Stylish and Organized Entryway

-For this month's segment of Steal the Look, let's turn our attention to the entryways, mudrooms and landing stripes in our homes.
-These catch-all spaces are the first rooms we see when we walk in the door.
-It's where we drop our keys, take off our coats, and leaf through all of those superfluous pieces of mail that arrived throughout the day.
-In short, it's where we start the transition from the workday to the evening, and that makes it a very important part of the home.
+Entryways, mudrooms, and landing strips in your home are important to have organized.
+These catch-all spaces are the first rooms you see when you walk in the door.
+It's where you drop your keys, take off your coats, and leaf through all of those superfluous pieces of mail that arrived throughout the day.
+In short, it's where you start the transition from the workday to the evening, and that makes it a very important part of the home.
 It can also make it a very cluttered part.
 Though it's not always easy, it really is possible to keep this space stylish and organized all year long.
-But first we need to discuss the seven elements you need in your entryway so that from the moment you walk through the door, you're right where you want to be.Continue to 2 of 8 below.
+But first, you need to discuss the seven elements needed in your entryway so that from the moment you walk through the door, you're right where you want to be.Continue to 2 of 8 below.

 02 of 08